Taylor County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Time is of the essence!
-You have only 15 days from the date of your DUI arrest to request an ALR hearing.
-This deadline is strictly enforced, and missing it will result in the automatic suspension of your driver's license.
+You have only 15 days from the date of your DUI arrest to request an ALR hearing to contest the suspension of your driver's license.
+This deadline is firm.
+Missing it will result in an automatic suspension of your driving privileges.

 Automatic License Suspension